 Right now, your big toe is hurting more than usual.
-The big toe can easily become aggravated from walking, running or exercising due to the weight placed on this joint in addition to excessive inflammation.
+The big toe can easily become aggravated from walking, running, or exercising due to the weight placed on this joint in addition to excessive inflammation.

 Perhaps you are still recovering from an old ankle injury or foot surgery.
 Stiffness and tightness in the ankle can lead to excessive strain on the big toe and impaired function of your foot.